geekcell/terraform-aws-security-group/README.md

 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/geekcell/terraform-aws-security-group/hipaa)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=geekcell%2Fterraform-aws-security-group&benchmark=HIPAA)
 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/geekcell/terraform-aws-security-group/fedramp_moderate)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=geekcell%2Fterraform-aws-security-group&benchmark=FEDRAMP+%28MODERATE%29)

-# Terraform AWS Security Group Module
+# Terraform AWS Security Group

-Terraform module which creates a Security Group and rules ingress or egress rules that belong to it.
-The focus on this module lies within it's simplicity by providing default values that should make sense for most use cases.

-It also makes use of the latest Terraform features like `optional` to provide minimal required inputs and complexity.
+Introducing the AWS Security Group Terraform Module, a simple and easy-to-use solution for creating and managing your security groups within Amazon Web Services (AWS).
+This module has been designed with ease of use in mind, providing you with a straightforward way to create and manage your security groups.

+Our team of experts has years of experience working with AWS security groups and has a deep understanding of the best practices and configurations.
+By using this Terraform module, you can be sure that your security groups are created and managed in a secure and efficient manner.

+This module offers a preconfigured solution for creating security groups and the ingress or egress rules that belong to them, saving you time and effort in the process.
+Whether you're looking to secure your resources or to limit the access to your applications, this module has you covered.

+So, if you're looking for a convenient and reliable solution for creating and managing your security groups within AWS, look no further than the AWS Security Group Terraform Module.
+Give it a try and see how easy it is to create and manage your security groups!

 ## Inputs